ISLANDSOLD

 Buyers

-VIREB's 8% sales-to-active ratio indicates a buyers market across Vancouver Island, consistent with Greater Victoria conditions.
+VIREB's 16.8% sales-to-active ratio indicates a buyers market across Vancouver Island, different from Greater Victoria's balanced conditions, reflecting distinct demand patterns outside the capital region.
 For full Vancouver Island data, see our VIREB monthly report.

 The board-wide SFH benchmark of $1,134,600 is 1.7% below January 2025, and 22% above the five-year-ago benchmark of $929K.
 The long-term trajectory remains strongly positive even as short-term figures show modest softening in some areas.